 In this section we do not pretend to give proper foundations of the theory of analytic stacks or the $6$-functor formalism of solid quasi-coherent sheaves.
 Instead, we only give an example of the power of these abstract tools, and their relation with our Theorem \ref{TheoremEquivalenceLocAn1} and categorical Langlands for $\GL_1$.
 This section is completely independent of the rest of the paper. \end{remark}

-Before stating the next proposition, we explain how the formalism of categorified locales of \cite{CondensesComplex} allows us to see $\bb{G}_m^{an}$ and $\bb{G}_m^{alg}$ in the same footing. let $\bb{P}^{1,an}_{K}$ be the projective space over $K$ with coordinates $[x,y]$ seen as a rigid space, let $0=[0:1]$ and $\infty=[1:0]$ be marked points.
-Then $\bb{P}^{1,an}_{K}$ can be given a structure of categorified local as in \cite[Definition 11.14]{CondensesComplex}.
+Before stating the next proposition, we explain how the formalism of categorified locales of \cite{CondensesComplex} allows us to treat $\bb{G}_m^{an}$ and $\bb{G}_m^{alg}$ on an equal footing.
+Let $\bb{P}^{1,an}_{K}$ be the projective space over $K$ with coordinates $[x,y]$ seen as a rigid space, let $0=[0:1]$ and $\infty=[1:0]$ be marked points.
+Then $\bb{P}^{1,an}_{K}$ can be given the structure of categorified local as in \cite[Definition 11.14]{CondensesComplex}.
 We can identify $\bb{G}_m^{an}$ as the complement of $\{0,\infty\}$ in $\bb{P}^{1,an}_{K}$ as rigid analytic spaces.
-We can embed as the open subspace in the sense of categorified locales whose complement is the idempotent $K[T^{\pm 1}]$-algebra
+We can embed